mattmakai/fullstackpython.com/CONTRIBUTING.rst

     $ source venvs/fsp/bin/activate
     $ cd fsp

-Note: make changes to the content/pages/\*.rst files then perform a *make run* command from the source/ directory.
+Note: make changes to the source/content/pages/\*.rst files then execute a *make run* command from the source/ directory.

 6. Commit your changes and push your branch to GitHub::